GayatriArora/GayatriArora/README.md

-### Hi there 👋  < I’m Gayatri, I'm a passionate developer and love to learn and code.
-I also love dogs :dog: :paw_prints: />
+### Hi there 👋  < I’m Gayatri I'm a passionate developer and love to learn and code />

 <!--